A strong brand can distinguish your business from competitors in a crowded market, establish customer trust, and drive business growth.

-Like any morning routine or workout regimen, inconsistency can set our success and progress back days, weeks, or even months—and we can quickly feel lack of direction and inspiration.
-The same can be said for a business’s branding when we don’t know what to expect.
+Like any morning routine, diet, or workout regimen, inconsistency can set our success and progress back days, weeks, or even months—and we can quickly feel a lack of direction and inspiration.
+The same can be said for any business whose team fails to understand the importance of the company’s visual identity—from the color palette and typography to design elements that represent your brand.

-Here are 3 common branding mistakes to consider when you are trying to build a strong company identity.
+Here are several common branding mistakes to avoid when establishing your company identity.

 - Are you using the most recent iteration of the logo?
 Using the branding guide (as seen below) will be an indicator.